Hatchi-Kin/api-REST_Mongodb-CRUD/readme.md

 ```

 ## 🛠️ Deployment:
-* Navigate to the directory where you want to download the repo and run the following commands:
+* Navigate to the directory where you want to download the repo then run the following commands:
 ```bash
 git clone https://github.com/Hatchi-Kin/api-REST_Mongodb-CRUD.git
 ```